It’s not hard to tell when someone is being fake but sometimes keep friendships going with them.

 But when fake people are deep undercover in their personas they’ve worked so hard to craft, it’s all part of the plan to make people think they are something they are not.

-You call and call and they never return your calls.
-You show up, but they are busy.
-You run into them on the street, but they are late for a meeting.
-They can’t come to your party because of work.
+A fake friend will easily make themselves into a ghost.
+You might call and call and they never return your calls.
+You show up at their place, but they are too busy to give you any time.
+You might run into them on the street, but they are late for a meeting or errand.

 There’s always some reason or another about why this person doesn’t want to hang out with you, but constantly tells you they can’t wait to see you again.

-It stings when you find out that someone has been talking about you behind your back, especially when it’s someone you thought was your friend.
+It stings when you find out that someone has been talking about you behind your back, especially when it’s someone you thought was your friend, and they slander your behaviors and actions.

-They are nice one second and then bitter and mean the next second.
 This is a real sign that someone is fake because it takes a lot of time and energy to keep up a fake persona.
+They aren’t consistent.

 This usually starts to crack after a while and simple conversations or events can set someone off that shows their true colors.